SirPepe/html-import/readme.md

 html-import
 ===========

-If you know PHP, it's basically `include()` for HTML as a custom element.
+Custom element for importing HTML documents (or parts of documents) into other documents.
+If you know PHP, it's basically client side `include()`.

 Usage: